 On February 26, 2016, Iran held concurrent elections for the Majles and for the Assembly of Experts.
-The Majles remains 290 seats and the Assembly of Experts has 88.
-For information on the election and results, see: CRS Insight IN10457, Implications of Iranian Elections, by Kenneth Katzman.
+A runoff round for 68 Majles seats was held on April 29.

-- For the Majles: the Interior Ministry and Council of Guardians approved 6,200 candidates to compete for the 290 seats, including 586 female candidates.
-The oversight bodies invalidated the candidacies of about 6,000 who had applied to run, including all but 100 candidates who identify as "reformists.
+-For the Majles: the Interior Ministry and Council of Guardians approved 6,200 candidates to compete for the 290 seats, including 586 female candidates.
+The oversight bodies invalidated the candidacies of about 6,000 who had applied to run, including all but 100 candidates who identify as "reformists."
 Former President Khatemi and another leading reformist, Mohammad Reza Aref, organized reformist groups in support of an apparently successful strategy of supporting pro-Rouhani candidates for the Majles.
-Rouhani has publicly criticized the CoG vetting process that excluded so many reformist candidates, but Supreme Leader Khamene'i deemed the process fair.
-The election will result in a reduction of the number of hardliners in the Majles, but the exact balance of factions will be determined by the runoff round for 69 undecided seats on April 29. - For the Assembly of Experts: to be approved a candidate must be able to interpret Islamic law a requirement that gives the CoG wide latitude to determine who can run.
+Rouhani publicly criticized the COG vetting process that excluded so many reformist candidates, but Supreme Leader Khamene'i deemed the process fair.
+The election sharply reduced the number of hardliners in the Majles, and pro-Rouhani candidates hold as many as 140 seats, close to a majority.
+Independents, whose alignments might vary by issue, will control about 50 seats.
+Among the winners were 18 women-the largest female contingent in the body since the Islamic Revolution.
+The new Majles, which convened on May 27, 2016, continued Ali Larijani as its Speaker.

+-For the Assembly of Experts: to be approved a candidate must be able to interpret Islamic law-a requirement that gives the COG wide latitude to determine who can run.
 For the election, 161 candidates were approved, out of 800 that filed to run.
-Reformists and their pro-Rouhani allies succeeded in defeating for an Assembly seat at least two prominent hardliners current Assembly Chairman Mohammad Yazdi and Ayatollah Mohammad Taqi Mesbah-Yazdi.
-CoG head Ayatollah Jannati retained his seat, but came in last for the 30 seats elected from Tehran Province.
-Rafsanjani was the top vote getter in Tehran, and Rouhani was third, bolstering the potential for Rafsanjani to regain or one of his allies to gain the Assembly chairmanship.
+Reformists and their pro-Rouhani allies succeeded in defeating for an Assembly seat at least two prominent hardliners-current Assembly Chairman Mohammad Yazdi and Ayatollah Mohammad Taqi Mesbah-Yazdi.
+COG head Ayatollah Jannati retained his seat, but came in last for the 30 seats elected from Tehran Province.
+He was subsequently named Chairman of the Assembly of Experts.

 Sources: CRS, Thomas Erdbrink, "Aiming for a Comeback, Iran's Reform Advocates Set Small Election Goals."
 New York Times, February 22, 2016.
+See also: CRS Insight IN10457, Implications of Iranian Elections, by Kenneth Katzman.